 Obama and Medvedev: Calling it quits before making it happen

-Yet, amid these shifting sympathies and promising alliances, one couple seemed to have stood the test of time.
+Due to APEC's non-binding nature, the parties were free to openly flirt with one another, pledging to lower tariffs and bring down trade barriers, while remaining totally uncommitted in their promises.Yet, amid these shifting sympathies and promising alliances, one couple seemed to have stood the test of time.
 They had some memories to hold on to, yet were destined to say their goodbyes.
 For President Obama and President Medvedev it was the last major international gathering before crucial elections at home.
 With the one running a meager chance of returning to office and another holding no prospects at all, the pair were highly complimentary of each other, like two acquaintances who had long liked each other but had never had the guts to say it out loud.Watch Dmitry Medvedev speaking at a press conference after a meeting with his US counterpart Barack Obama.